-Helga’s father found her crying by her boat, and stormed after Sigurd with great giant steps.
+When Helga’s father found her crying by her boat, he stormed after Sigurd with great giant steps.
 Sigurd could sense he was gaining ground, so threw the twig behind him and up sprang a thick forest.
-The giant swiftly sliced down the trees with blade of his axe, and was again hot on Sigurd’s heels.
+The giant swiftly sliced down the trees with blade of his axe, hot on Sigurd’s heels.
 So Sigurd took the stick and struck the stone, unleashing a great hailstorm which killed the giant instantly as the sharp ice stones struck his head.
-Sigurd returned to collect Helga, and it was at that point Ruttisdir found them with tears in his eyes, so they rode faster than the wind back to the palace just in time to rescue me.
+Sigurd returned to collect Helga, and it was at that point Ruttisdir found them with tears in his eyes, so they rode faster than the wind back to the palace just in time to rescue me from the fire.

 “She who rides this horse and wears this sword will find happiness.”

 I am done with the grief of raging kings.

 This tale is my reworking of an Icelandic story which appeared as ‘The Horse Gullfaxi and Sword Gunnfoder” in the Crimson Fairy Book (1903), complied by Andrew Lang.
 Cover picture, a painting by Edward Munch, as photographed in Oslo Museum of Fine Arts.
 Drawings by H.J Ford from the Crimson Fairy Book.
 Chimeres by Pascal Adolphe Jean Dagnan Bouveret